 Following successful trials of new security-screening technology for passengers and their cabin baggage, we placed orders for this new equipment and are working towards the DfT deadline.
 As well as enhancing security screening capability, the technology offers significant passenger service benefits.
-For example, it doesn't require liquids and electronic items to be removed from bags, making passengers' security experience easier and more efficient.
+This is because it doesn't require liquids and electronic items to be removed from bags, making passengers' experience of security easier and more efficient.